 b.
 An act of intolerance can be targeted toward a specific person or group.
 The conduct must actually cause or reasonably be intended to cause intimidation, alienation, or other harm to individuals in the Furman community based on actual or perceived characteristics.
 In determining if conduct rises to an Act of Intolerance, the University will consider the following factors as relevant in its analysis:

 i.
 Vandalism or defacement of personal or university property (e.g. drawing swastikas, hanging nooses, erecting burning crosses, etc.);

 ii.
 Display or use of epithets or slurs;

-- Theme parties that encourage people to wear costumes or act in ways that reinforce stereotypes or are otherwise demeaning; or
+iv.
+Theme parties that encourage people to wear costumes or act in ways that reinforce demeaning stereotypes; or

-When an Act of Intolerance is targeted toward a specific person, it may rise to the level of discriminatory harassment.
+c.
+When an Act of Intolerance is targeted toward a specific person, it may rise to the level of discriminatory harassment as defined above.
 It may also constitute a hate crime for the purposes of local, state, or federal law.